coatespt/cursor-twitter/SESSION_NOTES.md

 ### Where the magic happens:

 - The sets of indexes of counters with freakishly high Z scores are collected for each of the three counter arrays.
 Note that we chose Z to keep cardinality of the set quite small relative to the number of counters.

 - The Cartesian product of the three index sets is computed.
 This gives you a large set of three-part keys, some of which should correspond to actual busy words, and the others (the vast majority) are just spurious junk.
 The lambs are separated from the goats by checking for whether each 3pk's corresponds to a value that exists in the global mapping.
-Anything not in the mapping is necessarily a goat.
+Any token that is not in the mapping is necessarily a goat.

 - The 3pk's that exist give you the busy words for the current window.
 Note that this is a somewhat leaky filter.
 	- Some randomly generated 3pk's will usually correspond to real tokens just by random chance because with a range of 1000, there are only a billion possible keys.